Music generation with variational recurrent autoencoder supported by history: Experiments and discussion

 Despite the fact that formally VRASH demonstrates only marginally better performance in comparison with the language model we claim that the results produced by VRASH are more interesting subjectively and further development of this architecture in context of music generation looks promising.
-One can compare the examples of the output generated by LM\footnote{https://soundcloud.com/creaited-labs/pianola-lm-example-1 \\ https://soundcloud.com/creaited-labs/pianola-lm-example-2}, VAE\footnote{https://soundcloud.com/creaited-labs/pianola-vae-example-1 \\ https://soundcloud.com/creaited-labs/pianola-vae-example-2} and VRASH\footnote{https://soundcloud.com/creaited-labs/pianola-vrash-example-1 \\ https://soundcloud.com/creaited-labs/pianola-vrash-example-2}.
-Our subjective judgement is that autoencoder based architectures do demonstrate a better grasp of macro structure and therefore are interesting for further automated arrangements.
+Subjectively assessing the tracks produced by different algorithms we claim that the percentage of tracks with more interesting temporal and melodic structures is the highest for VRASH. \cite{Ano18} highlights artistic applications of VRASH architecture and addresses qualitative feedback from the listeners as well as professional musicians.